BuildMetricLab

 Adjusting the defaults

 Every input in this calculator is editable.
-Enter your own dimensions, supplier prices, and wastage allowance — the output recalculates instantly.
-If the defaults feel off for your region or project type, your own numbers always override them.
+Enter your own task count, average task duration, overlap, crew size, and weather buffer — the output recalculates instantly.
+If the defaults feel off for your project type, your own numbers always override them.

 Using this build project timeline calculator alongside other BuildMetricLab tools

 This calculator works best as part of a planning workflow.
-Pair the quantity with our project contingency, labor-hours, and material-cost calculators to build a complete estimate before you pick up the phone to a supplier.
+Pair this schedule with our project budget, labor-cost, and material-cost calculators to build a complete picture before you commit.
 All BuildMetricLab tools run entirely in your browser — no sign-up, no data sent anywhere, and every formula is shown on-page so you can audit the math.

 Sources & methodology